teamxfire/Live_CCTV_Camera_Hack/README.md

 </p>

-The use of the fake Bkash Prank App Tool is COMPLETE RESPONSIBILITY of the END-USER.
+The use of the LIVE CCTV CAMERA HACK App Tool is COMPLETE RESPONSIBILITY of the END-USER.
 Developers assume NO liability and are NOT responsible for any misuse or damage caused by this program..